awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-model-package-images.md

 In the previous example, there is no actual inference logic\.
 For your actual inference image, add the inference logic into the web app so it processes the input and returns the actual prediction\.

-Your inference image must contain all of its required dependencies because it will not have internet access, nor will it be able to make calls to any AWS services\.\.
+Your inference image must contain all of its required dependencies because it will not have internet access, nor will it be able to make calls to any AWS services\.

 **Note**
 This same code is called for both real\-time and batch inferences